fluxcd/flagger/docs/gitbook/tutorials/canary-helm-chart.md

 virtualservice.networking.istio.io/frontend
 ```

-After the `frontend-primary` deployment is available, Flagger will scale to zero the `frontend` deployment
+When the `frontend-primary` deployment comes online,
-and route all traffic to the primary pods.
+Flagger will route all traffic to the primary pods and scale to zero the `frontend` deployment.

 Open your browser and navigate to the frontend URL: